Jayakumar92/project-online/README.md

 ## What's inside?

-This monorepo includes the following packages/apps:
+This monorepo includes the following apps and libraries:

 ### Apps